Jozwiaczek/smart-table-football/README.md

 - App works offline, and it can be added to phone/desktop home screen
 - Real-time connection with Raspberry PI
 - Mailing system
+- Internationalization (i18n)
+- Themeable, Highly customizable interface
+- Super-fast UI
+- All kinds of statistics for players
+- Goals replay (They can be also saved into provided Google Drive)

 ## 🎓 Getting Started